zhorabzhora/HowMuchRestedXP/README.md

 # HowMuchRestedXP
 Write /hmrx to know how much rested XP you got
-Write /hmrx (count of tents) to know how many seconds left to get fully rested
+Write /hmrx (count of tents) to know how many seconds left to get fully rested  (doesn't work properly)